-- If you want you could wilt the banana leaves by showing it over low heat.
+- Wilt the banana leaves by showing it over low heat.

-- Evenly spread half of the prepared masala on the middle of the banana leaf.
+- Evenly spread half of the prepared gravy on the center of the banana leaf.

-- Place the pan fried whole fish over the masala.
+- Place the pan-fried whole fish over the gravy.

-- Spread the remaining masala over the fish.
+- Spread the remaining gravy over the fish.

 - Fold the leaves together and tightly wrap it.
-Tie with kitchen twine.
+If needed tie with kitchen twine.

 - Unwrap the banana leaves and serve the fish on the leaf itself.

 - Serve with rice, chapati, orotti, idiyappam, appam, etc.